howonlee/howonlee.github.io/_posts/2016-02-05-Fractal%20Wordvecs.md

 ![chart](http://i.imgur.com/Q93bjtd.png)

-As you can see, the calculated slope (which we interpret as the embedding dimension) is about 5.7, which is a lot less than the number of dimensions that the points are situated in, and indeed greater than the topological dimension of the points.
+As you can see, the calculated slope (which we interpret as the correlation dimension) is about 5.7, which is a lot less than the number of dimensions that the points are situated in, and indeed greater than the topological dimension of the points.

 So it is a fractal by the Mandelbrot 1983 definition, but remember that this definition is unsatisfying (I haven't really found any satisfying ones).
 You might think that it's a fractal because of its noninteger dimension, but remember the numerical problems with correlation dimension.